 You can also apply for a transfer duty refund if you paid transfer duty on a contract of sale that doesn’t go ahead.

 The Victorian government has a few more rules, but there are still stamp duty exemptions.

-If you purchased a home after 1 July, 2017 and your house is valued at $600,000 or less you will be eligible to receive the concession.
+If you purchased a home after 1 July 2017 and your house is valued at $600,000 or less, you will be exempted from paying stamp duty.